dupreehkuda/ReactiveBingo/README.md

 ![reactiveBingoGif](https://user-images.githubusercontent.com/84472737/170234746-f164d89e-cb76-4bca-9a2c-b6c626fd0481.gif)

+## Start
+All frontend React stuff is stored the `client` folder and the Go backend part is stored in `server`.
+To start the project just just go `~/ReactiveBingo/server` and run `go run main.go` so you will start the Fiber app.
+Then go to `~/ReactiveBingo/client` and run `yarn dev`.
+If done right, the app will be availiable on **localhost:3000**

 ## Contact
 I'm currently working on myself and looking for a job as a Go developer;) I also write apps for iOS with Swift and SwiftUI.
 If you have a question or offer please email me: danyakurach@gmail.com